Sonic Branding: Designing and Hiring Your Perfect Brand Voice

-Family Feast To Go is a service specifically geared towards families and individuals who want to order in larger quantities, including those who wish to have leftovers the next day.
+Family Feast To Go is a service specifically geared toward families and individuals who want to order in larger quantities and wish to have leftovers the next day.
 Through the Family Feast To Go Alexa Skill, you can order dinner for pick-up or delivery.
-We offer meal choices to our customers that are healthy, easy to serve and of course, delicious.
-Food servings come in meals of 4 servings, 6 servings and 8 servings.
+We offer meal choices to our customers that are healthy, easy to serve and, of course, delicious.
+Food servings come in meals of 4 servings, 6 servings, and 8 servings.

 For this role, we’re looking for a voice actor who can serve as the brand voice for an Alexa Skill.

 The right voice for this Alexa Skill is a friendly voice that appears to remember the customer each time the skill is launched.
 However, our brand voice also needs to embody our values and sound like our target demographic.
 For this job, the voice is described as middle-aged, however, consider this range to be approx. 35-45.
 The tone of voice should convey warmth and be caring with a smile, in an approachable, down-to-earth tone.

 You can also consider using key words to describe your voice over, such as those associated with:

 - Values (conservative or liberal)

 If you want to know more on hiring voice over for your sonic branding initiative, this client user guide builds on these tips and leads you through how best to post jobs with more fine details.